Chitresh13/Py-Website-Blocker/README.md

 A simple program which does not allow us to use websites that causes distraction such as:
 [Facebook](www.facebook.com),[Instagram](www.instagram.com).

-You can add more websites as per your wish
+You can add more websites as per your wish.

 The timer is set between 8:00 am to 4:00 pm